Railroad Retirement and Survivor Benefits

 The second tier of a regular annuity is computed under a separate formula, and is based on railroad service alone.
 Tier II benefits are equal to seven-tenths of 1 percent of the product which is obtained by multiplying an individual's years of service by such individual's average monthly compensation using the tier II tax base in the 60 months of highest earnings.
 The tier II component is reduced by 25 percent of any gross employee vested dual benefit amount due.

 Age reductions required for those employees retiring between age 62 and full retirement age with less than 30 years of service are also applied to the tier II component of an annuity.
-The reduction is 1/180 for each of the first 36 months the employee is under full retirement age when his or her annuity begins and 1/240 for each additional month.
+The reduction is 1/180 for each of the first 36 months the employee is under full retirement age when his or her annuity begins and 1/240 for each additional month (if any).

 Full retirement age is gradually rising as mentioned earlier.
 However, if an employee had any creditable railroad service before August 12, 1983, the retirement age for tier II purposes will remain 65.